BilledTrain380/PRA/README.md

 ## Usage

-This project provides a factory class to get the specific implementation.
-Make sure an implementation of PRA is on your classpath.
+This api provides a factory class to get the specific implementation.
+Make sure an implementation of PRA is in your dependency list.

 ```java
 private TotalRankingApi api = new ReportApiFactory.getTotalRanking();